New multiprobe analysis of modified gravity and evolving dark energy: Analysis setup

 \subsubsection{Angular power spectra}

-We now turn to the description of the modelling of the ISWL and DESIcross likelihoods.
-The cross-angular power spectrum between two tracers $i,\, j$ on the 2D full sky is computed from the following line-of-sight integral (see \textit{e.g.}, Ref.~\cite{Dodelson:2003ft})
+We now turn to the description of the modeling of the ISWL and DESI$C_\ell$ likelihoods.
+The cross-angular power spectrum between two tracers $i,\, j$ on the 2D full sky is computed from the following line-of-sight integral (see, \textit{e.g.}, Ref.~\cite{Dodelson:2003ft})

 where $P(k,\chi,\chi')$ corresponds to the unequal-time matter power spectrum, and where $\Delta_\ell^i(k)$ denotes the source function for the tracer $i$.
-The latter takes the form of a time dependent window function $W^i(\chi)$ which is line-of-sight integrated over the spherical Bessel functions, together with a $\ell$-dependent prefactor $c(\ell)$:
+The latter takes the form of a time-dependent window function $W^i(\chi)$ which is line-of-sight integrated over the spherical Bessel functions, together with an $\ell$-dependent prefactor $c(\ell)$:

 where $(n)$ corresponds the n-th derivative.
-In this paper, we do not consider the commonly used Limber approximation~\cite{Limber:1954zz,Kaiser:1991qi,LoVerde:2008re} -- reducing the triple integral in Eq.~\eqref{eq:cl} into a single integral over the comoving distance $\chi$ -- which is valid only at small scales, but we perform the full integral in Eq.~\eqref{eq:cl} using \texttt{Swift$C_\ell$}~\cite{Reymond:2025ixl} (see also Ref.~\cite{Fang:2019xat} for an alternative code).
+In this paper, we do not consider the commonly used Limber approximation~\cite{Limber:1954zz,Kaiser:1991qi,LoVerde:2008re}--reducing the triple integral in Eq.~\eqref{eq:cl} into a single integral over the comoving distance $\chi$--which is valid only at small scales, but we perform the full integral in Eq.~\eqref{eq:cl} using \texttt{Swift$C_\ell$}~\cite{Reymond:2025ixl} (see also Ref.~\cite{Fang:2019xat} for an alternative code).
 In particular, this code uses an FFTlog decomposition of the $\chi$-dependent part of the integrand, in order to analytically compute the integrals over $\chi$ and $\chi'$ before numerically integrating Eq.~\eqref{eq:cl} over $k$.
 We refer the interested reader to Ref.~\cite{Reymond:2025ixl} for further detail.\\

-In the ISWL and DESIcross likelihoods, we consider the angular power spectra for the following pairs of fields: $(g,g),(g,\kappa),(g,T),(\kappa,T)$.
+In the ISWL and DESI$C_\ell$ likelihoods, we consider the angular power spectra for the following pairs of fields: $(g,g),(g,\kappa),(g,T),(\kappa,T)$.
 Therefore, we need to determine the kernels for the galaxy clustering $\Delta_\ell^g$, the CMB lensing $\Delta_\ell^{\kappa}$, and the CMB temperature $\Delta_\ell^T$ in order to obtain the angular power spectra from Eq.~\ref{eq:cl}.
 In the following, we describe the theoretical predictions for these observables within the EFTofDE framework depicted in Sec.~\ref{sec:theory}.